Syntax

 05:56 LOOKUPVALUE

-How to calculate the difference between two dates in the same column in Power BI.
+Example 3: Calculate the difference between two dates in the same column in Power BI

 Do you know how to calculate the difference between dates when both are in the same column?